hetznercloud/csi-driver/docs/kubernetes/guides/fix-volume-topology-in-v2.0.0/README.md

-# Updating the Topology selection for `PersistentVolumes` created with csi-driver v2.0.0
+# How to fix volume topology in v2.0.0

 This guide is intended for Kubernetes Cluster operators that installed the hcloud-csi-driver v2.0.0 and created Volumes.
 Unfortunately this version included a change that we had to revert, for details you can read the [issue #333](https://github.com/hetznercloud/csi-driver/issues/333).